A lack of first-time homebuyers is a drag on the housing market

 By Kenneth R. HarneyFebruary 22, 2013, 9:40 p.m.

 WASHINGTON — Although the housing market is rebounding in many local markets, one important segment is not: First-time buyers are missing in action and represent a smaller proportion of overall sales activity than their historical norm.
+Their demands have increased, for instance, most of them want water restoration services and mold remediation, which is causing this issue.

 Whereas first-timers typically account for roughly 40% of sales, lately they’ve been involved in about 30% to 35%, depending on the source of the data.
 Lawrence Yun, chief economist for the National Assn. of Realtors, estimates that there were 2.2 million fewer first-time buyers in the United States between 2008 and 2012 — a deficit of about 450,000 a year.